JackFurby/Tiles/README.md

 * Syntax highlighting
 * Spell check
 * File menu
-    * New
     * Open recent
     * Export
         * PDF
         * HTML
     * Print
-    * Check current document for changes when making a new file